 The model minority myth is also about a certain divestment in the notion that race and racism are important factors in social mobility.
-That is, part of the rationale for Afro-Caribbean success has been that Afro-Caribbeans are less concerned with race and racial discrimination than are African Americans - i.e., African Americans are 'racially paranoid' (Jackson 2008).
-John Jackson offers the notion of racial paranoia as "distrustful conjecture about purposeful race-based maliciousness and the 'benign neglect' of racial indifference" (Jackson 2008: 3).
-He continues, "racial paranoia is constituted by extremist thinking, general social distrust, the nonfalsifiable embrace of intuition and the unflinching commitment to contradictory thinking" (Jackson 2008: 7).
-Later in the same chapter, Jackson sets the intellectual agenda of his book, "Racial Paranoia takes a broad look at African Americans in the twenty-first century as they attempt to see something that can't always be seen, to touch something that may not be there, and to make sense of a small voice inside their heads that whispers and whispers and whispers" (Jackson 2008: 10).
+That is, part of the rationale for black immigrant success is that they are less concerned with race and racial discrimination than are African Americans - i.e., African Americans are 'racially paranoid' (Johnson 2008).
+John Johnson (2008: 3) offers the notion of racial paranoia as "distrustful conjecture about purposeful race-based maliciousness and the 'benign neglect' of racial indifference."
+He continues in saying that, "racial paranoia is constituted by extremist thinking, general social distrust, the nonfalsifiable embrace of intuition and the unflinching commitment to contradictory thinking" (Johnson 2008: 7).
+Later in the same chapter, Johnson (2008: 10) sets the intellectual agenda of his book, "Racial Paranoia takes a broad look at African Americans in the twenty-first century as they attempt to see something that can't always be seen, to touch something that may not be there, and to make sense of a small voice inside their heads that whispers and whispers and whispers and whispers."

-Waters talks about the lack of "racial paranoia" among Afro-Caribbeans as an important part of the reason why whites favor Afro-Caribbeans (Waters 1999).
-She argues that lower levels of racial paranoia among Afro-Caribbeans produce a comfort factor that results in immigrant favorability.
+Waters talks about the lack of "racial paranoia" among black immigrants as an important part of the reason why whites favor black immigrants.
+She argues that lower levels of racial paranoia among black immigrants produce a comfort factor that results in immigrant favorability.
 According to Waters the comfort factor exists, at least in part, because,

 "West Indian blacks provide a black face for whites to look into without seeing the sorry history of American race relations mirrored back.
 This puts whites at ease and a cycle of expectations is created.
 West Indians do not expect strained expectations with whites, and whites don't expect strained relations with West Indians."
-(Waters 1999: 171).
+1999, Mary Waters, Black Identities, p.
+171